zcash/zips/zip-draft-XXXX.rst

    community involvement can lead to misalignment between funded projects and community priorities.

-5. **Tax Inefficiency**: While 501(c)(3) organizations do not immediately pay taxes on received block rewards, the need to convert rewards to USD for operational expenses triggers tax liabilities for.
-This often requires immediate liquidation of some block rewards, which is financially inefficient.
-The proposed lockbox mechanism has the potential to defer taxable events until the liquidation of funds by recipients, allowing for greater flexibility and efficiency in handling tax liabilities.
-This deferred approach could reduce the need for immediate liquidation and improve overall use of the block reward resources.
+5. **Potential Tax Efficiency**: By potentially deferring taxable events until the liquidation of funds by recipients, the proposed lockbox mechanism could allow for more flexibility in handling tax liabilities.
+This approach could reduce the need for immediate liquidation and improve the overall use of block reward resources compared to directly funding US-based organizations with a USD bottom line.

 Given these issues, this ZIP proposes the creation of a decentralized "lockbox" to which |percentage| of the Zcash block reward will be allocated post-November 2024 halving.
-The funds in this lockbox will only be disbursed through a decentralized mechanism resembling a DAO.
-This new approach aims to:
+The exact disbursement mechanism for the lockbox funds will be determined in a future ZIP, but the goal is to ensure:

-- Reduce regulatory risks by avoiding direct funding of specific organizations.
+- Reduced regulatory risks by avoiding direct funding of specific organizations.
-- Improve funding efficiency by allocating resources directly to projects rather than organizations.
+- Improved funding efficiency by allocating resources directly to projects rather than organizations.
-- Simplify tax compliance by allowing recipients to handle tax liabilities according to their circumstances.
-- Enhance decentralization by distributing decision-making power and ensuring community involvement in funding decisions.
+- Enhanced decentralization by distributing decision-making power and ensuring community involvement in funding decisions.

 By addressing these issues, this proposal aims to ensure sustainable,